GOP Ohio Sen. Portman not seeking reelection, cites gridlock

 Portman twice won election to the Senate by wide margins.
 Before that, he served seven terms in the House and a stint as President George W. Bush's budget director.

-Still, his departure offers a glimmer of hope for Democrats in the state.
+Still, Portman's departure offers a glimmer of hope for Democrats in the state.
 Besides Democratic Sen. Sherrod Brown, most other statewide officials are Republican.

 Tim Ryan, a 10-term Democratic representative from blue-collar eastern Ohio who ran unsuccessfully for the 2020 presidential nomination, said Monday that he is weighing a Senate campaign.
 “I haven’t made a decision yet but I’m looking seriously at it," he wrote on Twitter.